s1155003185/VCCProjectGenerator/README.md

             Value is array of values that should be initialized when creating object.
 Number of elements should be the same as that of Properties.
             If not stated, Action() will be genrated.
             If stated, Action(L"Sam", 6) will be generated.

+[@@NoHistory]
+    Action Only.
+    Will not add to Action Manager.
+After executing Do, this action cannot be found in Action List.
+So, this action cannot be Undo.

 [@@Command xxx]
     Command used in VCC generator, can be any text in xxx without @@